 iii Representation and warranty insurance to reduce transaction risk

 Dealmakers in the power and utilities and oil and gas sectors are keen to reduce transaction risk as much as industry-agnostic dealmakers and are continuing to avail themselves of a trend that has become more prevalent in M&A agreements generally across all industries and sectors in recent years: representation and warranty insurance (RWI) and other M&A insurance products.
-As described in more detail in Section IX, more M&A practitioners in the power and utilities and oil and gas sectors are turning to these insurance products to help eliminate transaction risk.
+As described in more detail in Section IX, most M&A practitioners in the power and utilities and oil and gas sectors will require these insurance products in transactions as an additional tool to help eliminate transaction risk.

 Key regulatory issues

 All M&A transactions, including energy transactions, are subject to antitrust laws prohibiting mergers that may substantially lessen competition.
-For most deals valued at more than US$94 million,20 the HSR Act requires parties to submit pre-merger filings to the Department of Justice and the Federal Trade Commission and observe a pre-closing waiting period.21 The waiting period allows the DOJ and FTC to assess the likely competitive effects of the deal and decide whether an extended investigation, or eventually a challenge on antitrust grounds, is warranted.
+For most deals valued at more than US$92 million,23 the HSR Act requires parties to submit pre-merger filings to the Department of Justice and the Federal Trade Commission and observe a pre-closing waiting period.24 The waiting period allows the DOJ and FTC to assess the likely competitive effects of the deal and decide whether an extended investigation (a 'Second Request'), or eventually a challenge on antitrust grounds, is warranted.
 Until the waiting period has expired, the parties must continue to compete independently and refrain from integrating any of their operations or otherwise behaving as though the merger has been completed (which, when done prematurely, is known as 'gun-jumping').
 The rules governing exactly which transactions require an HSR filing are complicated and fact-specific; for instance, certain exemptions apply to the acquisition of some types of upstream carbon-based mineral assets.
 The HSR waiting period rules apply equally to all reportable deals, regardless of whether they present substantive antitrust concerns.